How to Create Strong Passwords: 7 Best Practices

 3) Passphrases: What is a passphrase?

-Passwords can be difficult to remember, especially when they are as complex as they should be.
-Passphrases are a helpful way to create long and complex passwords, and they can be easier to remember than random passwords.
+Passwords can be difficult to remember, especially when they are as complex as experts recommend.
+Passphrases are a helpful way to create long and complex passwords, and they can be easier to remember than randomized passwords.
 A passphrase is a short sentence or series of words that is modified to create a password.
 For example, “my password is complex” could become “MyP@ssw0rdIsCompl3x!” to create a passphrase.

 4) Personal Information